 Since its charter in 1966, the Phi Beta Lambda (PBL) chapter at Chowan has provided an opportunity for students to deepen their knowledge and skills.
 PBL itself began in 1958 and is dedicated to advancing the educational and career opportunities for students preparing for careers in business and business-related fields.
 Chowan PBL members compete in events testing their business knowledge and skills during the annual State Leadership Conference.
 The top competitors in the state in each business area advance to compete at the National Leadership Conference.
 School of Business students have been very successful at the state level, and have even competed at the national level.
 Among other charitable efforts, the local PBL chapter supports Relay for Life.

-Juniors and seniors with exceptional grades may be inducted into Sigma Beta Delta, the international honor society in Business, Management and Administration.
-Since being chartered at Chowan in 1994, Sigma Beta Delta recognizes and encourages scholastic excellence with new membership inductions every spring semester to honor students who have attained superior records in business programs.
+Juniors and seniors with exceptional grades may be inducted into Sigma Beta Delta (SBD), the international honor society in Business, Management and Administration.
+Upon joining SBD, one is a lifetime member with no additional dues or fees.
+SBD was chartered at Chowan in 1994 and recognizes and encourages scholastic excellence.
+New membership inductions occur every spring during the School’s annual Awards and Recognition Program.